miguelmunuera98/iebis_swdev_exam_debugging/README.md

 # Solution
 I fixed the four bugs.

 The first one was escaping the "." by putting two backslashes before the dot.

 The second one was changing the single quotes '' to double quotes "".

-The third one was changing the 2 in the randomInt to a 3.
+The third one was changing the 2 in the nextInt to a 3.

 The fourth was adding breaks after each case.